symfony-si/symfony-docs-sl/cookbook/form/form_collections.rst

             }
         }

-    If you have a ``OneToMany`` relationship, then the workaround is similar, except that you can simply call ``setTask`` from inside ``addTag``.
+    If you have a one-to-many relationship, then the workaround is similar, except that you can simply call ``setTask`` from inside ``addTag``.

 .. _cookbook-form-collections-remove: